Rapid Application Development (RAD)

 It’s Your Turn

 What do you think?
 Is the Rapid Application Development applicable in today’s modern IT environment businesses?
 Do you recognize the practical explanation or do you have more additions?
-What are your success factors regarding the Rapid Application Development approach?
+What are your success factors regarding the RAD approach?

 Share your experience and knowledge in the comments box below.